viezly/docs/README.md

 ## Is it free?

-Not quite.
-There are free plans as well, so check out our [plans page](/billing#plans) to get the details.
+We have free plans for Open Source or personal usage.
+Check out our [plans page](/billing#plans) to get the details.

 ## Ready to give it a try?